peytoncchen/Data-Modeler-Py/USERMANUAL.md

 - #### Edit grid distribution
-  - As noted in the [Generate values section](#generate-values-and-edit-inputs-(new-pane-1-button)), the grid will be locked out and you will not be able to edit the grid.
+  - As noted in the [Generate values section](#generate-values-and-edit-inputs), the grid will be locked out and you will not be able to edit the grid.
 However, you can press the "Edit grid distribution" button, which will allow you to edit the grid distribution.
 Press "Generate Values" to generate dependent variable values again.

-- #### Export run(s) and Export SAS run(s)
+- #### Export runs and Export SAS runs
   - These are deprecated features, but may be useful in certain cases.
 Pressing either of these buttons will bring up a file dialog for you to select a file directory and name the file to which the text data will be saved.

   - Export run(s)